Go Beyond PowerPoint: How to Rock your next Business Presentation

 Read through your business presentation again, check for details that you can do without, delete them, and continue editing.
 If you still need to add more content, consider including handouts.

 3. Moving from PowerPoint

 In modern attention-scarce society, engaging your audience is a huge issue for any business worldwide.
 It doesn’t only cost you money and time, it costs you the attention of your audience, which is priceless.
 Microsoft’s previously wildly successful ‘presentation’ platform is now a destructive lullaby for any public speaking.
 How come?

 According to recent research done by Harvard University, PowerPoint is harming people’s perception of you and your brand.
 Using a real business case, PowerPoint was rated as no better than business presentations without any visual aid at all.
 So, does wasting all the money, efforts and time worth the PowerPoint outcome?
 Definitely not.
 It’s hurting your company more than helps.
 ZUIs (zoomable user interfaces) that can be created through animation and transitions were found to be far more effective, engaging and persuasive, making a presenter seem ‘more knowledgeable and professional’.

 The major reason why PowerPoint has lost its ability to deliver information in a powerful way is in its nature that just stopped fitting the communication of modern society.
 PowerPoint’s linear format is not designed for an audience raised on moving visuals, viral videos and animation.

 So, what’s the solution?

 What are those?

-A video presentation can either be showcased in a video format or through a visual slide accompaniment like here.
+A video presentation can either be showcased in a video format or through a visual slide accompaniment.
 Such a video presentation is divided into slides by multiple pause points (or stops) where video content automatically stops to give a presenter time for the further explanation.
 With a visual help, everyone will benefit: you can communicate more with less.
 Take advantage of visuals, transitions, and animations to illustrate processes, concepts, movement, or growth, which often takes too long to explain verbally.
+Here are some extra creative presentation ideas for you to consider while making a stand-out presentation.